suma3100/Dynamic-Weather-Dashboard-using-OpenWeatherMap-API/README.md

 ---

+## Configuration
+To use the OpenWeatherMap API, you need to obtain an API key.
+Follow these steps to set up your API key:
+Go to the OpenWeatherMap website: https://openweathermap.org/ Sign up for a free account or log in if you already have an account.
+Once logged in, go to your profile and navigate to the "API Keys" section.
+Generate a new API key and copy it.
+In the project directory, locate the script.js file.
+Inside this file, you will find a constant called API_KEY.
+Replace the placeholder value 'YOUR_API_KEY' with your actual API key obtained from OpenWeatherMap. const API_KEY = 'YOUR_API_KEY';

+---

 ## ⚡ How It Works
 1. User enters a **city name**.
 2. The app fetches data from **OpenWeatherMap API**.